martinklepsch/martinklepsch.org/content/posts/2019-09-06-using-cljs-bean-to-wrap-firebase-documents.markdown

 ```

 If you're using Firebase or comparable systems, I'd be curious to [hear if you do something similar on ClojureVerse](https://clojureverse.org/t/working-with-firebase-documents-in-clojurescript/4813).

+*Thanks to Matt Huebert and Mike Fikes for their feedback & ideas.*